By Jim Sease

 I conclude that EMR is an excellent way to remove a large flat polyp.
 It certainly beats colon surgery.
 The main downside is that it can be much more complicated to take responsibility for your own health and go outside the normal way of doing things in the medical system.
 But the upside is that you get to keep your colon.

 I have a lifelong interest in health, especially alternative health.
 Both of my parents were very interested in alternative health.
 I was raised with the idea that the drugs and surgeries that medical doctors offer are not necessarily the best or only approach.
 Couple this with an unusual aversion to having a big important part of my body cut out and it helps explain my story.
 The colon is an important part of the body.
 People often think the function of the colon is to simply suck up excess water and excrete indigestible substances.
 But the colon does a lot more than that.
 For example, the colon contains the major portion of the human microbiome, which modern day researchers are finding plays an extremely important role in physical and mental health.
 This is a super-hot topic in health these days.
-Most gastroenterologists don’t realize this since it’s pretty new.
-Otherwise they might be more interested in using EMR instead of colon surgery.
 In my opinion it’s a good idea to keep the colon in one piece if at all possible.

 I made this web page primarily to increase awareness of EMR.
 I am not qualified to offer medical advice so don’t expect me to tell you what to do about your polyp.
 Now that you know about EMR and wonder if it applies to you, the most important next step is probably to contact an experienced EMR doctor for a second opinion about your condition.
 Be aware that if you ask a mainstream gastroenterologist or a surgeon about EMR you are likely to get discouraging answers.
 It's best to communicate directly with EMR experts if you want to know what they can do for you.